mariabeatrizsilva/mariabeatrizsilva/README.md

 - 🦠[Agent-based Model for Disease](https://github.com/mariabeatrizsilva/AgentBasedModeling): An agent-based SIRD model to simulate the spread of disease within a population.
 - :sauropod: [PaleoScan: Low-Cost Easy-to-use High-Volume Fossil Scanning](https://dl.acm.org/doi/10.1145/3613904.3642020), a fossil scanning system that consists of both a scanner hardware and a data-processing pipeline.
 More details are available in our CHI 2024 paper.

+For more information, please don't hesitate to reach out by email (link at the top of this page).